jkoelker/dcos-docs-site/pages/1.13/monitoring/logging/logging-api/index.md

 In versions of DC/OS prior to 1.11, task logs were available via [files API](http://mesos.apache.org/documentation/latest/endpoints/#files-1).
 Now you can leverage the consolidated API *for both component and task logs*.

 In versions of DC/OS prior to 1.11, node and component logs were managed by `journald`.
-However, the [Mesos task journald log sink was disabled due to [journald performance issues](https://docs.mesosphere.com/1.12/installing/production/advanced-configuration/configuration-reference/#mesos-container-log-sink).
-So container log files for older versions are only accessible via the [Mesos task sandbox files API](http://mesos.apache.org/documentation/latest/sandbox/).
+However, the Mesos task `journald` log sink was disabled due to [`journald` performance issues](https://docs.mesosphere.com/1.12/installing/production/advanced-configuration/configuration-reference/#mesos-container-log-sink).
+Now container log files for older versions are only accessible via the [Mesos task sandbox files API](http://mesos.apache.org/documentation/latest/sandbox/).

 The following code may be useful: